WalletBotTeam/docs/docs/01-What is WalletBot.md

 - Manage Multiple “auto-whitelists” without anyone ever needing to open a ticket to claim the WL role

 ### 3. Whitelist Notification to User
-- Informing the user that they’ve recieved the WL role and can submit their wallet
+- Informing the user that they’ve received the WL role and can submit their wallet
 - No more random “role check” messages in chats
 - Pinging with a message in a spefic channel
 - Ghost pinging users in the `#submit-wallet` channel (so they can see where to submit their wallet)